cemtorun/Alzheimers-ML/README.md

 highest accuracy with linear discriminant analysis (LDA), which yields a 70% accuracy rate on training data.

-3. Natural language Processing (NLP):
+3. Natural language Processing (NLP)

 The natural language toolkit (nlkt) from Python was used to extract grammatical features from transcribed speech.
 The toolkit counts the number of verbs, the number of nouns, and the word-to-sentence ratio in transcribed sentences, which are inputs into the linear discriminant analysis.

-This project was done for Hack Princeton and won Best Health Hack along with Best Use of ML
+This project was done for Hack Princeton and won Best Health Hack along with Best Use of Machine Learning out of 600 competitors.